 Compared with its northern neighbour, PE deal flow in South and Central America is relatively tiny.
 However some markets – particularly Brazil and Mexico — are showing strong growth and increased deal activity.
 This may be a region to watch in future.

-While the USA, Europe and Asia accounts for the vast majority of deal activity and capital invested worldwide, private equity is a global field with activity happening in the most unlikely places.
+While the USA, Europe, and Asia account for the vast majority of deal activity and capital invested worldwide, private equity is a global field with activity happening in the most unlikely places.

 Our readers are reporting career success from all corners of the globe.
 Firms such as Leopard Capital are making investments in countries as diverse as Bhutan, Bangladesh and Haiti.